-When the cold outflow winds move over dry soil and stir up dust or sand, the result is a dust storm or sand storm called a haboob (Fig. 15.20).
+In dry environments, the fast winds behind the gust front can lift soil particles from the ground (a process called saltation).
+While the heavier sand particles fall quickly back to the ground, the finer dust particles can become suspended within the air.
+The resulting dust-filled outflow air is called a haboob (Fig. 15.20), sand storm or dust storm.
 The airborne dust is an excellent tracer to make the gust front visible, which appears as a turbulent advancing wall of brown or ochre color.

-In moister environments over vegetated or rainwetted surfaces, instead of a haboob you might see arc cloud (arcus) or shelf cloud over an advancing gust front.
-The arc cloud forms when the warm humid environmental air is pushed upward by the undercutting cold outflow air.
+In moister environments over vegetated or rainwetted surfaces, instead of a haboob you might see arc cloud (arcus) or shelf cloud over (not within) an advancing gust front.
+The arc cloud forms when the warm humid environmental ABL air is pushed upward by the undercutting cold outflow air.
 Sometimes the top and back of the arc cloud are connected or almost connected to the thunderstorm, in which case the cloud looks like a shelf attached to the thunderstorm, and is called a shelf cloud.